How to get the most from your building experience

 If you haven’t already, ask to meet your building supervisor before you start construction.
 Building a relationship with the supervisor will help you with any issues you may have during construction.
 You should be able to meet them at certain points along the way, and building trust and confidence in them is a key to a great outcome.

-Not only does this help ensure the handover of process of your home is streamlined, but in almost all builds the client needs the assistance of the supervisor for access, their own trades, or other examples where you may need a hand.
+Not only does this help ensure the handover of the process of your home is streamlined, but in almost all builds the client needs the assistance of the supervisor for access, their own trades, or other examples where you may need a hand.

 A positive approach gets a positive result

 This may come as a shock, but building a home never goes exactly to plan.
 Builder’s know this and have the knowledge and skill to adapt to a situation, but sometimes the clients get deeply frustrated by issues as they arise.
 There is any number of common issues that occur on-site:

 - Delays with bad weather